shariq1989/cookbook/content/recipe/saffron_rice.md

 +++
 title = "Saffron Rice"
 date = "2021-02-28"
 description = "Saffron is a luxury spice commonly used in Persian, Indian, Mediterranean, and Middle Eastern cuisine.
-I hope you enjoy this rice dish our family loves." tags = [
+I hope you enjoy this saffron rice dish our family loves." tags = [
     "side dish",
     "vegan",